 - In the event mortgage applicants do not qualify with a particular lender, they can qualify with another lender

-Home Buyers who need to qualify for FHA Loans with a lender with no overlays, please contact us at 1-262-716-8151 or text us for faster response.
+Home Buyers who need to qualify for FHA Loans with a lender with no overlays on government and conventional loans, please contact us at Gustan Cho Associates at 1-262-716-8151 or text us for a faster response.
 Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends and holidays.